ablakely/shadow/README.md

 To install on debian/ubuntu systems you will need to following pakages:
 `sudo apt-get install libjson-perl libxml-libxml-perl build-essential`

+# OS X
+I've only tested on OS X 10.4 Tiger on my iMac G4.
+To require the dependencies for the RSS module you will need to install brew and run:
+`brew install libxml2`

 ## Standard Modules
 * RSS.pm - RSS Feed Reader.
 * AutoID.pm - Automatically authenticate with network services.